unofficial-sendoh/other_template/_posts/2018-5-2-Up-&-Running-of-Image-Data-Analysis-Using-Numpy-&-OpenCV-Part-1.md

 </p>

-To make it more clear let's change the column section and this time we'll change the RGB channel simultaneously.
+To make it more clear let's change the column section too and this time we'll change the RGB channel simultaneously.

 ```python
 # set value 200 of all channels to those pixels which turns them to white